The perfectly named cave drop is the deepest in the continental United States, almost matching the height of Seattle’s Space Needle.

 The result is a dark, echoing, and labyrinthine system with seven different routes to the cave floor (including Fantastic) and plenty of horizontal passages.

 To get to Fantastic Pit, cavers first have to descend the aptly named Warm Up Pit, which is a challenge all on its own.
-Once at the top of Fantastic there is a cramped space called the Attic; from there cavers descend into the gigantic pit.
+Once at the top of the cave there is a cramped space called the Attic; from there cavers descend into the gigantic pit.
 It’s certainly not for beginners, and only experienced spelunkers are encouraged to enter Ellison’s Cave, let alone tackle the dark Fantastic.